Lopolin-LP/justified-gallery-viewer/README.md

   - Which collections
   - If settings
 - Fix duplicate Filenames with Download as ZIP
+- Text in context menu
+  - Hide UI -> Show UI in hiding mode, in fullscreen it shouldn't be there at all
+  - Fullscreen -> ~~Fullscreen~~ when in fullscreen

 ### Overkill
 Things that really don't need to be -> With a reason as to why overkill